opendocsg/slw-judgments-backfill/2015_SGCA_70/report.md

  (f) Charge 10: Digital-anal penetration without consent between the evening of 13 March 2010 and 6.00am on 14 March 2010 under s 376(2)( a ) and punishable under s 376(3) of the Penal Code.

-3       On 1 August 2013, the High Court found the Appellant guilty of all six charges and sentenced him to an aggregate of 22 years in prison and 24 strokes of the cane: see the grounds of decision of the judge (“the Judge”) in _Public Prosecutor v BMD_ [2013] SGHC 235 (“the GD”) (at [3]).
+3       On 1 August 2013, the High Court found the Appellant guilty of all six charges and sentenced him to an aggregate of 22 years in prison and 24 strokes of the cane: see the grounds of decision of the judge (“the Judge”) in _Public Prosecutor v BMD_ <span class="citation">[2013] SGHC 235</span> (“the GD”) (at [3]).

 4       The Appellant appealed against both conviction and sentence.
 The Appellant was unrepresented when the appeal was first heard on 12 January 2015.
 On that date, pursuant to s 8(3) of the Supreme Court of Judicature Act (Cap 322, 2007 Rev Ed), we ordered that nothing be published that may lead to the identification of the victim.
 We also granted the Appellant’s application to adjourn the matter to a date to be fixed to obtain counsel.
 Mr Pradeep Pillai eventually took on the matter.
 At the subsequent hearing on 10 September 2015, we reserved judgment after hearing the arguments of the parties.
 We now give our decision.